TikalLab/esos/views/sla-template.md

 ### Solution Time

-Issues and pull requests will be closed, merged or declined within 7 business days
+Issues and pull requests will be closed, merged or declined within 7 business days.